Cosmologies with a magnetic field, dust, and Lambda: Introduction

 In the present paper we do include the cosmological term and investigate gravitational fields generated by a pressureless dust in conjunction with a magnetic field, both evolving according to Einstein-Maxwell equations.
 We study a time-dependent solution assuming it is Bianchi type III.
 There is an impressive series of works from the 1980s by D. Lorenz who dealt with gravitational fields due to fluids and magnetic fields but---with our assumptions in the present paper---only one of his results \cite{Lorenz} is relevant here.
 Generally, Lorenz does not dwell so much on the physics of his solutions and rather just lists the analytical results in a given class.
 We present here a more general exact solution and also analyze in detail the meaning of all the parameters appearing in the metric.

 The paper is organized as follows: in Section (\ref{The Ansatz and Einstein equations}), we introduce our ansatz on the metric and other assumptions and solve Maxwell and Einstein equations up to an integral.
-In Section (\ref{The physics of the solution}), we discuss the meaning of the integration constants arising when solving the field equations.
-This is achieved by switching the individual constants on and off and studying the resulting spacetimes in corresponding subsections.
+In Section (\ref{The physics of the solution}), we discuss a number of subcases by switching the individual parameters of the solution on and off and studying the resulting spacetimes in corresponding subsections.
 Section (\ref{The general case}) explores the properties of the most general case based on the integral appearing in the solution.
+It also interprets the integration constants that arise when solving the field equations.
 We conclude in Section (\ref{Conclusions}) with some final remarks and thoughts about possible generalizations and future work.
 Appendix (\ref{Appendix}) gives the explicit form of the most general case of the central integral appearing in the solution.